Criminal Justice Reform

 Our Hepatitis C Action Campaign also supports requiring hospitals and health care professionals to offer hepatitis C testing to the age group at the highest risk of being infected with the virus.
 Click here to learn how you can get involved in the fight against this deadly epidemic.

 In New Jersey, overdose is now the leading cause of accidental death.
-Almost 6,000 people have died from drug overdoses in New Jersey since 2004.
 These deaths are preventable.
-Unfortunately, our current policies focus on punishment and drive people into the shadows and away from help in overdose situations.
-As a result, the Drug Policy Alliance recently launched the Overdose Prevention Campaign in order to promote public health policies aimed at raising awareness about drug overdose and reducing the number of overdose deaths.
-Our biggest victory to date came on May 3, 2013 when Governor Christie signed the Overdose Prevention Act, which grants legal immunity to people who witness a drug overdose and call for help and expands access to naloxone, an opioid overdose antidote.
+In 2011, the Drug Policy Alliance recently launched the Overdose Prevention Campaign in order to promote public health policies aimed at raising awareness about drug overdose and reducing the number of overdose deaths.
+Our biggest victory to date came on May 2, 2013 when Governor Christie signed the Overdose Prevention Act, which encourages overdose witnesses to call for help and expands access to naloxone, an opioid overdose antidote.
 To read more about this victory, click here.

 Each year thousands of New Jerseyans are diagnosed with cancer, HIV/AIDS, multiple sclerosis and other debilitating illnesses.
 For some patients, currently available medications will not relieve their terrible symptoms.
 Medical marijuana could reduce suffering and improve the quality of life for these patients.